Crash Team Rumble: Gameplay

 In Crash Team Rumble, players are tasked with collecting and stockpiling Wumpa Fruit for their team, a row of which is visible in front of the pictured player character Crash (center).
 The character to the left of Crash is using a "Junker Ball", a power-up specific to the stage Calamity Canyon.

-Crash Team Rumble is a four-versus-four online multiplayer "strategic platformer" in which two teams compete to collect and deposit 2,000 Wumpa Fruit first.
+Crash Team Rumble is a four-versus-four online multiplayer game in which two teams compete to collect and deposit 2,000 Wumpa Fruit first.
 Players collect Wumpa Fruit either directly off the ground or by breaking crates scattered across the arena, then deposit them at their team's bank to score points.
 Crates can be broken by spinning, slamming, or sliding into them.
 Depositing requires a brief moment at the bank, creating opportunities for enemy interference.

 The character roster is divided into three roles: scorers, blockers, and boosters.
 Scorers (such as Crash, Tawna and Catbat) are specialized for collecting and depositing Wumpa Fruit, with abilities like Tawna's grappling hook granting high mobility.
 Scorers can carry more Wumpa Fruit at a time and are generally more agile.
 Blockers (such as Dingodile, N. Tropy's female counterpart and N. Brio) disrupt enemy scorers with area-denial abilities, exemplified by Dingodile's vacuum and N. Tropy's energy balls.
 Boosters (such as Coco and Cortex) support the team by capturing Gems for score multipliers or collecting Relics to activate map perks, with abilities like Coco's Quantum Walls being used to deter pursuers.
 The roles are flexible and allow players to adapt, though fulfilling role-specific duties shortens ability cooldowns.

 Gems are platforms that, when captured, boost Wumpa Fruit deposits.
 Relics are scattered items that can be used at Relic Stations to unlock power-ups.
 Items provided by common Relic Stations grant minor perks such as jump pads.
 Each map contains one Epic Relic Station that requires more relics than standard stations and provides map-specific power-ups such as Uka Uka's asteroids or TNT drones.
 The game's maps feature unique hazards and layouts that encourage platforming skills and strategic routes.

 Each of the characters has a unique moveset tied to their appearances in the Crash Bandicoot series, such as Crash's spin and Cortex's ray gun.
 Players pre-select a Power per match, which charges during play.
 Examples of Powers include a Wumpa Stash that grants bonus Wumpa Fruit or a Gasmoxian Guard that acts as area denial.
 Players can attack enemies to disrupt scoring, using character-specific moves or environmental hazards.
 Blocking involves guarding banks or knocking Wumpa Fruit from opponents, who drop Wumpa Fruit when hit or knocked into pits.
 Characters cannot be swapped mid-match.
 The game includes a tutorial and detailed move menu, and features cross-platform play.